-When thinking about becoming a counselor in Texas, it is best to start preparing early.
+When thinking about becoming a Texas LPC, it is best to start preparing early.
 Counselors in the state will need to complete a graduate education and it’s important to cement a good foundation for your career during you undergraduate years.

-Future Counselor: For Students in a Texas High School or Texas High School Graduates
+Future Texas LPC’s: For Students in a Texas High School or Texas High School Graduates

 You should be looking to prepare for your career early.